alexfish/tug/README.md

 ##### Options

 ```
--c, [--config=CONFIG]           # the tug config file to use (optional, defaults to .tug.yml)
+-c, [--config]         # the tug config file to use (optional, defaults to .tug.yml)
--k, [--keychain=KEYCHAIN]       # the keychain to install the certificates to (optional, defaults to tug)
+-k, [--keychain]       # the keychain to install the certificates to (optional, defaults to tug)
--p, [--password=PASSWORD]       # the password required to access your .p12 private key (optional, environment variable by default)
+-p, [--password]       # the password required to access your .p12 private key (optional, environment variable by default)
 ```

 > The following environment variable is used to set your .p12 private key password